Input file formats

 visualisation and analysis programs.

-Some programs can also write their own output as .spe
+Some programs can also write their own output as .spe files, and

-file is sometimes used as a transportable format data
+consequently the .spe file is sometimes used as a transportable format data

 file for time-of-flight neutron spectrometers.